2026 - Executive Summary: General Obligation Bonds

 Plan By the Numbers

-Policies governing the Plan are discussed in the Introduction as well as the Capital Sources chapter.
-The Plan also lays out a number of goals that continue key objectives from previous years, including robust funding for asset preservation, relocating critical City services to seismically sound facilities, and construction of several public infrastructure projects to improve services and quality of life.
+Policies governing the Plan are discussed in the Introduction as well as the Capital Sources Chapter.
+The Plan also continues key objectives from previous years, including robust funding for asset preservation, relocation of critical City services to seismically sound facilities, and construction of several public infrastructure projects to improve services and quality of life.

-As shown in Table 1.1, this Plan captures $24.8 billion in recommended direct City investments and $16.7 billion in external agency investment, which total $41.4 billion in capital improvements citywide.
-This work is estimated to create over 173,000 local jobs over the next decade.
+As shown in Table 1.1, this Plan captures $33.5 billion in recommended direct City investments and $18.6 billion in External Agency investment, which total $52.1 billion in capital improvements citywide.
+This work is estimated to create over 210,000 local jobs over the next decade.

 Table 1.1